WICG/turtledove/FLEDGE.md

     https://www.kv-server.example/getvalues?hostname=publisher.com&keys=key1,key2&interestGroups=group1,group2

-The base URL `https://www.kv-server.example/getvalues` comes from the interest group's `trustedBiddingSignalsUrl`, the hostname of the top-level webpage where the ad will appear `publisher.com` is provided by the browser, `keys` is a list of `trustedBiddingSignalsKeys` strings, and "interestGroups" is a list of interest groups paritipating in the uaction.
-The requests may becoalesced (for efficiency) across any number of interest groups that share a `trustedBiddingSignalsUrl`.
+The base URL `https://www.kv-server.example/getvalues` comes from the interest group's `trustedBiddingSignalsUrl`, the hostname of the top-level webpage where the ad will appear `publisher.com` is provided by the browser, `keys` is a list of `trustedBiddingSignalsKeys` strings, and `interestGroups` is a list of interest groups owned by a single buyer paritipating in the auction.
+The requests may be coalesced (for efficiency) across any number of interest groups that share a `trustedBiddingSignalsUrl` (which means they also share an owner).

 The response from the server should be a JSON object of the form:
     ```